sukandasaeieo/selenium-Robotframwork/README.md

 ## Introduction

-This project aims to demonstrate how to use Selenium with Robot Framework for automated testing purposes.
-The tests included in this project focus on adding and removing elements dynamically from a webpage.
+This project caters to individuals who are in the process of learning Selenium and Robot Framework, seeking practical examples for hands-on study.
+Through exploration of the provided test cases and examples, learners can acquire firsthand experience in automating web interactions.
+I aspire for this project to serve as a valuable resource for those embarking on their automation journey

 ## Installation